sebseb7/nodejs_installer/README.md

 ## Troubleshooting

 ### Connection Issues
-- Verify SSH key permissions: `chmod 600 admin-key.pem`
+- Verify SSH key permissions: `chmod 600 admin-key.pem` or `chmod 600 admin-key.ppk`
 - Ensure the "admin" user exists and has SSH access
 - Check that SSH port (default 22) is accessible